 City of Oshawa announces new mural installation in downtown Oshawa

 The City of Oshawa is excited to announce a new temporary public artwork on the McMillan Parkade, located at 110 King Street West in downtown Oshawa.
-This striking mural, “Turning the Wheel” by local artist Dani Crosby, commemorates the rich history of the John Bolase Warren Flour Mill, which once stood on this site – an especially fitting piece as Oshawa continues to celebrate Oshawa’s centennial.
+This striking mural, “Turning the Wheel” by local artist Dani Crosby, commemorates the rich history of the John Borlase Warren Flour Mill, which once stood on this site – an especially fitting piece as Oshawa continues to celebrate Oshawa’s centennial.

 The mill played a vital role in Oshawa's development, utilizing the power of Oshawa Creek to drive the local economy.
 The mural beautifully encapsulates this history, using a combination of ink-based line work and digital techniques.
 The artwork references the natural and cultivated landscapes, the mill's architecture, the labour force, and the community's deep connection to the creek.
 The mural is printed on adhesive vinyl and mounted on panels.